tsafavi/codex/README.md

 #### <a id="baseline-script">Link prediction baseline</a>

+The ```scripts/baseline.py``` evaluation script compares a simple frequency baseline to the best model on CoDEx-M and the FB15K-237 benchmark.
+The results are saved to CSV files named ```fb.csv``` and ```codex.csv```, respectively.
+To run:
 ```
+# run from codex-master/
 scripts/baseline.sh
 ```
-This script downloads the <a href="https://github.com/uma-pi1/kge#results-and-pretrained-models" target="_blank">best pretrained LibKGE model on FB15K-237</a> to the ```models/link-prediction/fb15k-237/``` directory and the best link prediction model on CoDEx-M, then compares a simple frequency baseline to each model, saving the results to CSV files named ```fb.csv``` and ```codex.csv```, respectively.
+Note that this script first downloads the <a href="https://github.com/uma-pi1/kge#results-and-pretrained-models" target="_blank">best pretrained LibKGE model on FB15K-237</a> to ```models/link-prediction/fb15k-237/rescal/``` and the best link prediction model on CoDEx-M to ```models/link-prediction/codex-m/complex/``` if they do not already exist.

 #### <a id="tc-script">Triple classification</a>

+The ```scripts/tc.py``` evaluation script runs triple classification, and outputs validation and test accuracy/F1.
+To run:
 ```
+# run from codex-master/
 scripts/tc.sh
 ```
-This script downloads all triple classification models, runs triple classification, and outputs validation and test accuracy/F1.
+Note that this script first downloads all triple classification models on CoDEx-S and CoDEx-M and saves them to ```models/triple-classification/{codex-s,codex-m}/``` if they do not already exist.

 ### <a id="pretrained">Downloading pretrained models via the command line</a>